 - The current ratio provides insight into a business’s operating cycle.
-It aids in determining how productive the business is at selling its products; that is, how easily the business can turn its inventory or current assets into cash.
+It aids in determining how productive the business is at selling its products; that is, how easily the company can turn its inventory or current assets into cash.
 A business will maximize its performance if it is aware of this.
 This allows the organization to prepare material management mechanisms while still reducing overhead costs.

 - The current ratio demonstrates management’s effectiveness in satisfying creditor obligations It also provides an overview of the business’s working capital management.

-Disadvantages of Current Ratio
+Disadvantages of the Current Ratio

 - In businesses with seasonal revenues, you will see a lower current ratio in certain periods and a higher ratio in others.

 - The business’s shift in inventory valuation approach could have an influence on the current ratio.
 This is not the issue when using the quick ratio because it does not take inventory into consideration.

 - An equivalent rise or reduction in current assets & current liabilities may cause a difference in the ratio.
 As a result, an overdraft towards inventory will alter the current ratio.
 As a result, manipulating the current ratio is quite simple.

 The current ratio is a really efficient tool to find a business’s liquidity position, although it has some drawbacks that must be considered while using and interpreting it.
 One option would be to use the acid test ratio, which eliminates a few limitations of the current ratio; furthermore, either of these ratios could be used in comparison with other methods to understand the business’s short-term solvency.